Menu

 • Boeing B-17G-90-DL Flying Fortress

-In 1943, the B-17G model entered service and became the most produced variant of the B-17, with over 8,680 built.
-G models were defined by their weapon and equipment improvements and were best known for the strategic bombing of German industrial targets during World War II.
-The B-17 was retired in 1968 after Boeing produced a total of 12,731 aircraft.
+Entering production in 1937, Boeing designed the B-17 Flying Fortress to penetrate deep into enemy territory.
+During World War II, the Flying Fortress gained notoriety for its ability to incur damage and remain in flight.
+Its impact on the enemy also proved the effectiveness of strategic bombardment, which many were skeptical about before World War II.
+Later, in 1943, the B-17G model entered service and became the most produced variant of the B-17, with over 8,680 built.
+G-models were defined by their weapon and equipment improvements and were best known for the strategic bombing of German industrial targets during World War II.

 Virtual Tour